jameel-maayah/invisiGAN/README.md

 ![Diagram](imgspace.png)

+*Diagram of the image space, with generator manifolds for MNIST and EMNIST outlined.*

+EMNIST is a superset of MNIST, and therefore has higher variety.
+Image datasets do not have a defined Shannon entropy, but we can assume the entropy of the generator is proportional to the complexity of the dataset manifold[5]:

+$H(G_{MNIST}(z,M)) ∝ H(MNIST)$

+$H(G_{EMNIST}(z,M)) ∝ H(EMNIST)$

+We have an upper bound for the mutual information about the message $M$ recoverable from the generated image $G(z, M)$:

+$I(G(z, M), M) ≤ H(G(z, M))$

+Therefore we can conclude that the mutual information is bounded by some quantity proportional to the complexity of the dataset manifold:

+$I(G(z, M), M) ≤ H(G(z, M)) ∝ H(dataset)

+EMNIST, having a larger and more expressive manifold, necessarily provides a strictly higher upper bound on the recoverable message information.
+We find this assertion consistent with our empirical findings.

 ### Visualizations/Interpretability
 We use the Grad-CAM method to visualize which image features contribute to a single bit of the decoded message: